gisukahn/odin-recipes/README.md

 # odin-recipes
-This is my Second repos
+This is my Second repos.
+Just trying to learn how github works...